 What is a bad credit score?

 Based on the information found in your credit report, the credit reporting bureaus typically generate a score between 300 and 850.
 The higher your credit score, the more likely you are to be approved for credit and to receive the most generous terms, like lower interest rates or longer repayment periods.
-Conversely, a bad credit score is one that causes a lender to reject your application for credit or charge higher interest rates on loans that are approved.
+Conversely, a bad credit score is one that may cause a lender to reject your application for credit or charge higher interest rates on loans that are approved.
+It is also important to note that lenders, credit cad issuers, look at different scoring models and have different criteria they use to determine if you will be approved for a credit card and the terms they will extend to you, so, having a credit score in a particular range is not a guarantee that you will be approved for the card or for the terms you applied for.

 Here’s a general credit score chart that shows the category and credit ranges.
 Keep in mind each credit bureau has their own scoring model, so the ranges will differ.[Offer: Free Credit Score]